 Kosmos also engages in public policy discussions occurring globally on energy and corporate responsibility.
 Kosmos has been a formal supporter of the United Nations Global Compact since 2013.
-The UN Global Compact is a voluntary initiative for businesses that are committed to aligning their operations and strategies with universal principles in the areas of human rights, labor, environment, and anti-corruption, and take actions that advance societal goals he Business Principles are supported by robust compliance policies and methodology, including our Anti-Corruption Compliance Policy and Procedures, which align with the U.S. Foreign Corrupt Practices Act (FCPA) of 1977, the U.K. Bribery Act of 2010, as well as best practices in anti-corruption compliance.
+The UN Global Compact is a voluntary initiative for businesses that are committed to aligning their operations and strategies with universal principles in the areas of human rights, labor, environment, and anti-corruption, and take actions that advance societal goals.